ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 its matrix-matrix multiply routine uses nearly the same triply nested loops that a naïve developer would write.
-The intent of the BLAS is that users who care about performance find optimized implementations, either by hardware vendors or by projects like ATLAS[^2], the [GotoBLAS](https://www.tacc.utexas.edu/research-development/tacc-software/gotoblas2), or [OpenBLAS](www.openblas.net).
+The intent of the BLAS is that users who care about performance find optimized implementations, either by hardware vendors or by projects like ATLAS (Whaley et al. 2001), the [GotoBLAS](https://www.tacc.utexas.edu/research-development/tacc-software/gotoblas2), or [OpenBLAS](www.openblas.net).